amanzi/amanzi/docs/input_spec/ATSNativeSpec_dev.rst

 PKPhysicalBDFBase
 -------------------

+ Standard base for most implemented PKs, this combines both domains/meshes of PKPhysicalBase and BDF methods of PKBDFBase.

 A base class for all PKs that are both physical, in the sense that they implement an equation and are not couplers, and support the implicit